Chemo is designed to kill all living - and that's why if cancer won't kill you, chemo sometimes will.

 In addition we already know that chemo potentially alters DNA for life.
 Why auto-immune disease often follows in the waters of chemo therapy, if one is lucky to survive the chemo.

-Chemotherapy is an accepted method by the mainstream medical establishment as a means to fight against cancer, but its effectiveness and reliability is highly in question.
+Chemotherapy is an accepted method by the mainstream medical establishment as a means to fight against cancer, but its effectiveness and reliability is highly in question as a means to cure all cancer types.

 If you have already gone through chemo, you might want to take extra precautions to protect yourself from potentially life-threatening viral or bacterial infections.